amantina05/react-1-2/README.md

 ### Summary

 In this part we will add in the remove from cart function to the `CartItem` component.
 We will also need to add onto the prop types object to account for this.
+We will also add in the functionality to change the view of each card.

 ## Step 1